Open to Pitzer students only. Program options subject to change.

 Spring Semester: Late January to June

-Participants are expected to take a full course load abroad including a Danish language course and one course with content on northern European history, politics, literature or culture.
+Participants are required to take a full course load abroad equivalent to four Pitzer course credits including a Danish language course and one course with content on northern European history, politics, literature or culture.
 In addition, students take the Pitzer course MLLC110 Intercultural Learning: Portfolio Writing via Sakai.

 Pitzer students are required to take the intensive Danish language class offered each semester for the first eight weeks of the semester.